-The grandparent, parent, stepparent, adopted parent, sibling, child, stepchild, adopted child, or grandchild of the person who conveyed the parcel to said individual.
+The grandparent, parent, stepparent, adopted parent, sibling, child, stepchild, adopted child, or grandchild , aunt, uncle, niece or nephew of the person who conveyed the parcel to said individual.

 (vi) Covenants shall be prepared by the applicants and submitted to the County Planning and Economic Opportunity Director for staff review.
 The covenants shall be included, if approved by staff, in the Nassau County Planning and Zoning Board agenda request for the Family Hardship Development application.
 The covenants shall be recorded, at the applicant's expense, and run with the land prior to the issuance of a building permit.